 Ski School at Northstar California Resort

 Last week, we headed for the resort we ski most often, Northstar California near Lake Tahoe (check out my complete guide to skiing Northstar with kids.)
-Northstar graciously provided a single day of its Ultimate 4 ski school lessons to both our kids so I could share our family’s perspective and experiences with ski school (we have paid ourselves for Northstar’s ski school on other trips).
+Northstar graciously provided a single day of its group ski school to both our kids so I could share our family’s perspective and experiences with ski school (we have paid ourselves for Northstar’s ski school on other trips).

-Ultimate 4 lessons are a unique innovation that several Vail-owned ski resorts offer.
-They are ski school group lessons capped at no more than 4 kids so they give more of a semi-private experience (in 2023, the current offering is Max 6 for 3-6 year olds).
-Since Northstar groups kids by ability, sometimes U4’s mean your kids get an instructor all to themselves if no other kids are at the same level.
-My daughter found herself with a private lesson this trip, and has been one of just two kids in a U4 lesson many times in previous seasons.
+Like several Vail-owned ski resorts, Northstar caps the number of kids in its group ski school lessons, particularly for younger kids, so they give more of a semi-private experience (in 2023, the current offering is Max 6 for 3-6 year olds).
+Since Northstar groups kids by ability, sometimes these lessons mean your kids get an instructor all to themselves if no other kids are at the same level.
+My daughter found herself with a private lesson this trip, and has been one of just two kids in lessons many times in previous seasons.